phidias-sas/rack.project/README.md

 ```

 ### Step 2: Edit configuration settings
-Look at all files inside the /configuration folder and edit as necessary
+Look at all files inside the <target folder>/configuration folder and edit as necessary

 ### Step 4: Run the installation script
 This script will create the database